 Mappa burl is actually the burl wood of a European poplar.
 This highly decorative veneer is particularly contrasty—its light brown heartwood is peppered by an unusual darker, bark-like pattern of tight clusters.
 This burl is stunning—an extraordinary and unexpected choice for furniture, cabinetry, and architectural applications.

 In folklore, white oak is a symbol of strength and longevity.
 This domestic standard is a bit smaller in diameter than European oak and ranges in color from biscuit to golden brown to somewhat gray.
 It has the distinctive grain pattern and abundant angular pores that produce a wonderful flake pattern in quarter and flat cut veneers.
 Rift cut, the veneer produces a straight, combed grain with minimal flake.
 Fumed, the wood turns a warm dark brown reminiscent of Arts & Crafts-style furniture.
 Rustic options have rich character marks and grain variations for a truly rustic look (intended for random matched sequences).
-Also available in recon.
+Also available in recon and rough cut.

 One of the most common trees in European forests, this oak has long been associated with the mythological gods due to its immense size, strength, and longevity.
 Like most oaks, the grain is straight with broad rays that produce a lively flake effect in flat or quarter cut wood and straight combed grain in rift cut.
 The golden-brown wood is slightly darker than American white oak, and slightly lighter than English brown oak.
 Fumed veneer produces a rich chocolate-brown color similar to tropical and African woods.
 CoCo (color-imbued) options are available in several shades of gray and brown.
 Vintage oak is sliced from the hand-hewn beams of reclaimed wood from old barns and farmhouses across Europe; this rustic looking veneer is intended for use in random matched sequences.